guylev38/aoc2022/README.md

 # aoc2022
-My solutions of Advent Of Code 2022 in Python
+My solutions to Advent Of Code 2022 in Python